Meditation can also have greater pain relieving effects than morphine.

 Karen, Pilates teacher, Brighton

-How does Vedic meditation help in coping with pain?
+How does Vedic meditation help in managing pain?

 When we meditate, the amygdala and the nervous system are brought back into a more healthy state of balance.